UAE: Hollywood actors join panel to select world’s best student

 $50,000 Global Student Prize winner to be selected by academy that now features Ashton Kutcher, Mila Kunis.

-Actors Ashton Kutcher and Mila Kunis; and sporting heroes Zach and Julie Ertz have joined the judging panel that will pick the best student in the world.
+Actors Ashton Kutcher and Mila Kunis; and sporting heroes Zach and Julie Ertz have joined the judging panel that will pick Global Student Prize winner.

 The Varkey Foundation had launched the $50,000 Chegg.org Global Student Prize earlier this year.
 A sister award to the Global Teacher Prize, the award aims to highlight the efforts of extraordinary students throughout the world that are making a real impact on learning, the lives of their peers and on society beyond.